Submissions

 -

-We reserve the right to discern which articles are published on the blog, the magazine or in our pukapuka.
-If an edit is required, we will seek your approval before publishing.
+We reserve the right to determine whether submissions are published on the blog, in the magazine, or in our pukapuka.
+If edits are required, we will always seek your approval before publishing.

 -